 Options for Reinvesting or Converting an RMD You Don’t Need

-Consulting with a financial advisor or tax advisor can help you determine what strategies you should take if want a Roth conversion or RMD reinvestment options.
+Consulting with a financial advisor or tax advisor can help you determine what strategies you should take.
+It would allow you to choose a Roth conversion or explore RMD reinvestment options.
 You need to have the right strategy for your specific financial situation.

 Talk to the Professionals at Asset Preservation Wealth & Tax